ZZUTK/SRNTT/README.md

 * #### Training set
 This repo only provides a small training set of ten input-reference pairs for demo purpose.
-The input images and reference images are stored in `data/train/input` and `data/train/ref`, respectively.
+The input images and reference images are stored in `data/train/CUFED/input` and `data/train/CUFED/ref`, respectively.
 Corresponding input and refernece images are with the same file name.
-To speed up the training process, patch matching and swapping are performed offline, and the swapped feature maps are saved to `data/train/map`.
+To speed up the training process, patch matching and swapping are performed offline, and the swapped feature maps will be saved to `data/train/CUFED/map_321` (see [`offline_patchMatch_textureSwap.py`](offline_patchMatch_textureSwap.py) for more details).
 If you want to train your own model, please prepare your own training set or download either of the following demo training sets:

-1. 11,485 input-reference pairs (size 320x320) extracted from [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
+##### 11,485 input-reference pairs (size 320x320) extracted from [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
 Each pair is extracted from the same image without overlap but considering scaling and rotation.

 ```bash
 $ python download_dataset.py --dataset_name DIV2K
 ```

-2. 11,871 input-reference pairs (size 160x160) extracted from [CUFED](http://acsweb.ucsd.edu/~yuw176/event-curation.html).
+##### 11,871 input-reference pairs (size 160x160) extracted from [CUFED](http://acsweb.ucsd.edu/~yuw176/event-curation.html).
 Each pair is extracted from the similar images, including five degrees of similarity.

 ```bash
 $ python download_dataset.py --dataset_name CUFED
 ```

-The images in training set #1 are with clearner and simpler/less texture compared to the training set #2.

 <a name="Testing_set">

 * #### Testing set
-This repo includes two grounps of samples from the [CUFED5](https://drive.google.com/open?id=1Fa1mopExA9YGG1RxrCZZn7QFTYXLx6ph) dataset, where each input image corresponds to five reference images with different degrees of similairty to the input image.
+This repo includes one grounp of samples from the [CUFED5](https://drive.google.com/open?id=1Fa1mopExA9YGG1RxrCZZn7QFTYXLx6ph) dataset, where each input image corresponds to five reference images (different from the paper) with different degrees of similarity to the input image.
 Please download the full dataset by

 ```bash
 $ python download_dataset.py --dataset_name CUFED5
 ```